Trump has a good shot to win on travel ban appeal

 How can the court be so sure about the underlying discriminatory motivation if it's not stated in the order?
 Because the court looked to the controversial things the Trump campaign said about banning Muslims during the 2016 election.
 The court is factually right on that point, at least: If you want to find religious discrimination in Trump's stump speeches or campaign promises, you don't have to look far.

 But it raises a thorny legal issue: If a law is neutral on the surface about religion, is it fair to look at what Trump and his campaign said prior to enacting that law?
-How "prior" is "prior" too?
+How "prior" is "prior to"?
 Can a court mine all of Trump's "Howard Stern Show" appearances, or his Page Six mentions from decades past?

 The court in Hawaii suggested you can look well beyond the face of the law and even legislative history, and look at TV appearances, rallies and interviews, even before a candidate took office.
 In support of this proposition, it cited Supreme Court cases holding that targeting religions for distinctive treatment cannot be shielded a neutrally drafted law.